Since he was a kid growing up in Phoenix, Mike Bolen has loved building things.

 "Volunteering with the AHA has allowed me to connect my work, my family and my community in a way that benefits everyone," said Bolen, past chairman of the Western States Region board, former chair of the Orange County, California Heart Walk and the inspiration for McCarthy's funding of a CPR kiosk at John Wayne Airport.

-For his efforts, Bolen will receive the AHA's Award of Meritorious Achievement during a livestreamed event in October.
+For his efforts, Bolen will receive the AHA's Award of Meritorious Achievement during a livestreamed event on October 27.
 Since 1952, the AHA has presented the award to individuals and organizations for projects supporting national programs.

 "Last year, Orange County marked $10 million raised since the program's inception," he said.
 "But it's not just about Orange County – it's six major cities across the country all competing with each other under the McCarthy banner."